MIL-STD-1553: Connectors

+Evolution

+STANAG 3910 (EFABus) mates a 1553 or 1773 link with additional high-speed 20 Mbps buses, either optical or electrical.
+In the STANAG form, the 1553/1773 low-speed link serves as the control channel for the high speed link.
+In the EFABus Express (EfEx) form, the high-speed link acts as its own control channel.
+Either way, high and low-speed buses share the same addressing model and can communicate with each other.

+STANAG 7221 (E1553) expands a 1553 link with the capability to carry a 100 Mbps signal on the same wire without interfering with old signaling.
+The concept is similar to how ADSL avoids voice frequencies, but done at higher bandwidths.
+In addition to 1553B, it also runs over coax, twisted pair, Power-Line Carrier, and existing ARINC 429 links.

 Similar systems

 DIGIBUS (or Digibus, GAM-T-101) is the French counterpart to MIL-STD-1553.
 It is similar to MIL-STD-1553 in the same notion of Bus Controller, Remote Terminal, monitor, same transmission speed, but the difference is that DIGIBUS uses separate links for data and commands.

 GOST 26765.52-87 and its descendant GOST R 52070-2003 are the Soviet and Russian, respectively, equivalents of MIL-STD-1553B.
 The encoding, data rate, word structure, and control commands are fully identical.

 GJV289A is the Chinese equivalent of MIL-STD-1553.
 Aircraft utilizing this system can reportedly use both Soviet (GOST bus) and western (MIL-STD-1553 bus) weapons.

 H009 (also called MacAir H009), introduced by McDonnell in 1967, was one of the first avionics data buses.
-It is a dual redundant bus controlled by a Central Control Complex (CCC), with up to 16 Peripheral Units (PUs), synchronously communicating using a 1MHz clock.
+It is a dual redundant bus controlled by a Central Control Complex (CCC), with up to 16 Peripheral Units (PUs), synchronously communicating using a 1 MHz clock.
 H009 was used in early F-15 fighter jets, but due its noise sensitivity and other reliability issues was replaced by MIL-STD-1553.

 Development tools

 When developing or troubleshooting for MIL-STD-1553, examination of the electronic signals is useful.
-A logic analyzer with protocol-decoding capability, also a Bus analyzer or protocol analyzer, are useful tools to collect, analyze, decode and store the waveforms of the high-speed electronic signals.
+A logic analyzer with protocol-decoding capability, also a bus analyzer or protocol analyzer, are useful tools to collect, analyze, decode and store the waveforms of the high-speed electronic signals.